HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ## `FlxActionInput`

-A `FlxActionInput` represents a specific input event on a specific input device, like "when the A button on gamepad one is JUST_PRESSED", which you can use to trigger a `FlxAction`.
+A `FlxActionInput` represents a specific input event on a specific input device, like "when the A button on gamepad #1 is JUST_PRESSED", which you can use to trigger a `FlxAction`.

 These come in digital and analog forms for every device that Flixel supports.